Do you have to track macros forever?

 Level 2: Weigh and measure most foods

 This is where you can begin eyeballing the foods that won’t get you in too much trouble.
 It’s kind of subjective.
 The most common examples are lean proteins, fruits, and veggies.
-Some other dominate macro foods (containing primarily one macronutrient) are ok to do this as well.
+Some other dominant macro foods (containing primarily one macronutrient) are okay to do this as well.
 While eyeballing some foods may be alright, be careful to not eyeball fats, treats, fatty meats, or recipes with multiple ingredients.
 Those foods are too easy to track inaccurately.
 The goal here is to ease off of the food scale.
-If you’ve been practicing eyeballing you’ll do great.
+If you’ve been practicing eyeballing, you’ll do great.

-It’s natural to be asking yourself how long this takes and as frustrating as “it depends” is as an answer, that’s what I would say here.
+It’s natural to be asking yourself how long this takes.
+As frustrating as “it depends” is as an answer, that’s what I would say here.
 My opinion is to follow this plan, then once you hit your goal, transition into maintenance.
-However, just know that if you are giving up the food scale at this point this may make a maintenance phase a little less precise.
+Just know that if you are giving up the food scale at this point, this may make a maintenance phase a little less precise.
 That’s not a bad thing, and maybe you want maintenance to be less precise.
 It’s just something to be aware of.

 Level 3: Track food but don’t weigh and measure